Pinson and Tang CDI Pocket Guide

 • “History of”

 Acute DVT or PE is usually treated with heparin-type medications for immediate anticoagulation to prevent further clot growth.
 None of these medications actually “treat” the acute DVT.
 The acute blood clots are usually dissolved spontaneously by endogenous processes in the veins within a few days, not by heparin, Coumadin, or Xarelto.
-A transition is then made to intermediate term (3-12 months) Coumadin, or more recently Xarelto, to prevent recurrent DVT/PE.
+A transition is then made to intermediate term (3-12 months) Xarelto or Eliquis, to prevent recurrent DVT/PE.

 The first episode of PE or DVT is acute until the clot(s) have resolved – approximately 10-14 days.
 After that it should be considered resolved, i.e., “history of”, even though anticoagulation to prevent a recurrence is continued up to one year.
-One or more recurrences represents chronic PE or DVT for which life-long anticoagulation is necessary.
+A subsequent DVT/PE episode requiring admission (or not) would constitute a "recurrent" episode of acute DVT or PE.

-The acute episode of DVT and PE ends when the patient is stabilized, transitioned to Coumadin, Eliquis or Xarelto, and discharged.
-If such a patient is admitted with “history of DVT (or PE)” and without a recurrent episode, the correct status is “history of” DVT/PE, not acute or chronic DVT/PE.
-A subsequent episode of DVT or PE requiring admission would constitute a recurrent episode of acute DVT.
+The acute episode of DVT and PE ends when the patient is stabilized, transitioned to Eliquis or Xarelto, and discharged.
+If such a patient is admitted with “history of DVT (or PE)” and without residual clot or symptoms, the correct status is “history of” DVT/PE, not acute or chronic DVT/PE.

 © 2022 Copyright Pinson & Tang LLC